-Yes, potentially, but it is a long process.
+You can potentially become a U.S. citizen if you have a child who is already a U.S. citizen, but it is a long process.
 Your child with U.S. citizenship must be at least 21 before they can petition on your behalf.

-If you are a legal permanent resident (in other words, if you have a Green Card), you can remain in the United States indefinitely even though you are not a citizen.
+If you are a lawful permanent resident (in other words, if you have a Green Card), you can remain in the United States indefinitely even though you are not a citizen.
 You may work in any profession you are qualified for, and you receive the full protection of U.S. law.

-Yes, if you commit a “crime of moral turpitude.”
+You can be deported as a lawful permanent resident, if you commit a “crime of moral turpitude.”
 This is defined as a crime that is “done recklessly or with evil intent, and which shocks the public conscience as inherently base, vile, or depraved, contrary to the rules of morality and the duties owed between people or to society in general.”

-Yes, but you should speak to an immigration attorney to do a Freedom of Information Act request to find out more information about your type of apprehension.
+You can still receive a Green Card if you had a prior apprehension at the border, but you should speak to an immigration attorney to do a Freedom of Information Act request to find out more information about your type of apprehension.